Ahmet Mahmut Ünlü: Biography

 Ahmet Mahmut Ünlü was born in Fatih, Istanbul, on 27 February 1965 to Yusuf Ünlü, a factory owner, and his wife Rabia.
-His surname, Ünlü, means "famous".
-In his childhood years, Ünlü was wearing a Cassock.
+He claimed that his family is of Bukharan Turkic origin which settled in Görele in Giresun Province during the 1800s.
+In his childhood years, Ünlü was wearing a jubbah.
 He started his education when he was 3 years old.
-He preached in big mosques like Yavuz Selim while he was 14 years old.
+He preached in big mosques like Yavuz Selim while he was 14 years old. Ünlü is a diabetic and was therefore exempt from mandatory military service.
+He is married and has eight children.